Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Private Tutoring With LSATMax

-LSATMax offers one hour of private tutoring with every course package.
-Yes, even the base LSATMax 30 course.
+LSATMax offers one hour of private tutoring each month (Live + Tutoring students only).
 This private tutoring session is with one of their 99th percentile instructors, and you can use this free hour of private tutoring however you like.

 You can discuss test taking strategies, how to build a cram schedule, you name it.
 I used my one hour to work through a couple types of logic games that always give me (and others) trouble, and found my tutor to have some great insights.
 It was a helpful hour, but went by quick.